-The power system on the island of Vabbinfaru comprises of a powerhouse with diesel generators and fuel handling area outside the powerhouse as well as the power distribution network.
-The powerhouse is located between the main kitchen and the staff quarters with the exhaust on the staff quarters side of the powerhouse.
+The power system on the island of Rihiveli comprises of a powerhouse with diesel generators and fuel handling area outside the powerhouse as well as the power distribution network.
+The powerhouse and the desalination plant are located inside the staff quarters.
 The areas of environmental concern are potential fuel spillages, emissions and noise levels in the vicinity of the powerhouse.
-There are two 500kVA and two 215kVA diesel generators, one of each is used as backup.
+There is one of 300kVA and two of 250kV diesel generators, one of each are used as backup.